observIQ/bindplane-agent/docs/getting-started.md

 Restart the service using the services application.

-## Configuring the collector
+## Configuring the agent

 In this sample configuration, the steps to use the host metrics receiver to fetch metrics from the host system and export them to Google Cloud Operations are detailed.
 This is how it works:

-The collector scrapes metrics and logs from the host and exports them to a destination assigned in the configuration file.
+The agent scrapes metrics and logs from the host and exports them to a destination assigned in the configuration file.
 To export the metrics to Google Cloud Operations, use the configurations outlined in the googlecloudexporter as in the example `config.yaml` below.

-After the installation, the config file for the collector can be found at:
+After the installation, the config file for the agent can be found at:

 Windows: `C:\Program Files\observIQ OpenTelemetry Collector\config.yaml`